sinclairzx81/fastify-typebox/readme.md

 ## Overview

 FastifyTypeBox provides enhanced TypeBox support for Fastify users.
 It enables automatic type inference for Fastify route handlers with no additional type hinting.
-FastifyTypeBox is implemented entirely in the TypeScript type system and provides this functionality via a single type assertion.
+FastifyTypeBox is implemented entirely in the TypeScript type system and provides this functionality with a single type assertion.

 Requires TypeScript 4.3.5 and above.